svgeesus/ondesModulaire/offsets/offsets.md

 ## Op-amps

-OPA4192ID 5μV (typ) offset, low offset drift (±0.2 µV/°C, typ).
+OPA4192ID ±5μV (typ) ±25μV (max @ 25C) ±50μV (max over 0 to 70C) offset, low offset drift (±0.2 µV/°C, typ).

-quad, good price/perf tradeoff ($6.25/10).
+quad, good price/perf tradeoff (**$6.25/10**).

-in TSSOP-14 package.
-1/20 inch pin spacing, so easy to hand solder.
+in SOIC-14 package.
+1.27mm (1/20 inch) pin spacing, so easy to hand solder.
 Needs 12 opamps = 3 quad packages.

 ## Resistors

 Balance of quality (tolerance, drift) and cost.
 Avoid quad packs, as they are only pairwise matched.
 Go for single low tempco 0.1% resistors and do any additional matching (the two untrimmed CV inputs vs. the mixer gain resistor is the critical point).
 0805 size for ease of hand soldering.

-Gain trimmers just below ultrafine pot, PC mount.
+Place gain trimmers just below ultrafine pot, PC mount.

 - 28 of 100k 0.1% 5ppm/C